-PROJECT DESCRIPTION STATUS ESTIMATED COST REPLENISH AND PROTECT LIVING COASTAL AND MARINE RESOURCES Texas Rookery Islands This project restores and protects three rookery islands in Galveston Bay and one in East Matagorda Bay at the Big Boggy National Wildlife Refuge.
+PROJECT DESCRIPTION STATUS ESTIMATED COST REPLENISH AND PROTECT LIVING COASTAL AND MARINE RESOURCE 0001 Texas Rookery Islands This project restores and protects three rookery islands in Galveston Bay and one in East Matagorda Bay at the Big Boggy National Wildlife Refuge.
 Restoration increases the amount of available nesting habitat and enhances habitat quality for colonial waterbirds, such as pelicans, gulls, and herons.
-Islands are protected by expanding island size, establishing vegetation, and building protective features such as breakwaters.
-The State of Texas Trustees and the Department of the Interior are implementing this project together.
-Q \$20M Sea Turtle Early Restoration Project This project includes complementary components that address threats to sea turtles on nesting beaches and in the marine environment: (1) Kemp's Ridley Sea Turtle Nest Detection and Enhancement; (2) Enhancement of the Sea Turtle Stranding and Salvage Network; and (3) Enhancement of Texas Fisheries Bycatch Enforcement.
-The Department of the Interior and the State of Texas Trustees are implementing this project together.
-0 \$20M Oyster Restoration Engineering This project includes an initial alternatives analysis to identify best management practices for rehabilitating oyster reefs buried by sediment and for constructing intertidal oyster reefs within the Galveston Bay System.
+Islands are protected by expanding island size, establishing vegetation, and building protective features such as breakwaters. Ģ \$20M Sea Turtle Early Restoration Project This project includes complementary components that address threats to sea turtles on nesting beaches and in the marine environment: (1) Kemp's Ridley Sea Turtle Nest Detection and Enhancement; (2) Enhancement of the Sea Turtle Stranding and Salvage Network; and (3) Enhancement of Texas Fisheries Bycatch Enforcement. Ģ \$20M Oyster Restoration Engineering This project includes planning, engineering and design, and permitting for future restoration of nearshore oyster reefs and the rehabilitation of oyster reef habitats buried by sediment in the Galveston Bay system.
 Results will be used to develop location-specific engineering, design, and environmental permitting documents to prepare one or more oyster restoration projects for implementation.
 G \$309К RESTORE AND CONSERVE HABITAT Bird Island Cove Habitat Restoration Engineering This project includes engineering and design for the restoration and conservation of wetlands and coastal habitats in Galveston Bay.
 This phase investigates ongoing issues associated with habitat degradation and develops strategies to protect and restore existing estuarine habitats.
-C \$206K Essex Bayou Habitat Restoration Engineering This project includes engineering and design for the restoration and conservation of coastal and nearshore habitats.
+G \$206K Essex Bayou Habitat Restoration Engineering This project includes engineering and design for the restoration and conservation of coastal and nearshore habitats.
 This project will enhance understanding of the factors that contribute to high salinities within Essex Bayou and the Slop Bowl Marsh system and develop solutions to create a more stable estuarine system.
-0 \$372К Dredged Material Planning for Wetland Restoration This project identifies priority locations and develops the engineering designs needed to obtain permits for the beneficial use of dredge material at eight marsh restoration sites along the Texas coast.
-The State of Texas Trustees and NOAA are implementing this project together. Ģ \$1.9M McFaddin Beach and Dune Restoration This project places sand along approximately 17 miles of Gulf shoreline in northeastern Texas, providing important ecological benefits to the interior marshes of the McFaddin National Wildlife Refuge.
-This project funds about a third of the estimated \$45 million total project cost.
-The Texas TIG will partner with other funding sources to complete construction, monitoring, and/or planning activities. Ģ \$15.8M Bessie Heights Wetland Restoration This project restores wetlands in the Bessie Heights Marsh located within the Lower Neches Wildlife Management Area in Orange County, Texas.
+G \$372K Dredged Material Planning for Wetland Restoration This project identifies priority locations and develops the engineering designs needed to obtain permits for the beneficial use of dredge material at eight marsh restoration sites along the Texas coast.
+0 \$1.9M McFaddin Beach and Dune Restoration This project places sand along approximately 17 miles of Gulf shoreline in northeastern Texas, providing important ecological benefits to the interior marshes of the McFaddin National Wildlife Refuge.
+This project funds about \$15 million of the estimated \$84 million total project cost.
+The Texas TIG funding will support planting propagation coordination, beach nourishment, dune restoration, and monitoring.
+Q \$15.9M Bessie Heights Wetland Restoration This project restores wetlands in the Bessie Heights Marsh located within the Lower Neches Wildlife Management Area in Orange County, Texas.
 It will restore coastal wetlands utilizing beneficial use dredged material from the federally managed Sabine-Neches Waterway and other sources.
 Up to 900 acres of intertidal marsh are expected to be restored.
-0 \$4.9M Pierce Marsh Wetland Restoration This project beneficially uses dredged material to create up to 150 acres of viable, vegetated wetland habitat in West Galveston Bay for a variety of plants, fish, birds, and other wildlife.
-G \$3M
+G \$4.9M Pierce Marsh Wetland Restoration This project beneficially uses dredged material to create up to 150 acres of viable, vegetated wetland habitat in West Galveston Bay for a variety of plants, fish, birds, and other wildlife.
+G \$3.1M